HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to lean it’s better to say” in case I go to the U.S.”
+I am happy to lean “ the present perfect” is better in the 5th sentence like “ he has sometimes peed his pants.”

 ★★★★★